Most writers are well-aware that a main character needs a shortcoming. Christopher Vogler and other high profile story gurus often talk about a lack:

 There’s another kind of story where the ‘main character’ is the reader.
 Where Is The Green Sheep? by Mem Fox and Judy Horacek is one example of this: The reader’s problem is that the book asks them to locate a green sheep, but that’s impossible until turning the final page.
 Goodnight Moon by Margaret Wise Brown is another example of a perennial favourite which doesn’t seem to follow any of the usual rules of story — again, this book addresses the young reader directly.
 The child is the character, saying goodnight to the items.
 This is more secular prayer than complete narrative.

-Do all children’s book characters need a Problem, if they don’t have a moral or psychological weakness?
+Do all children’s book characters need a Problem, if they don’t have a moral or psychological shortcoming?
 Again the answer is not always, actually.

 - More! by Peter Schossow is a wordless picture book which celebrates the joy of walking (flying) along a beach on a windy day.